Enix: 1990–1999: Publishing and collaborations

-In 1990, Enix published their first third-party console title ActRaiser for the Super Famicom.
+In 1990, Enix published its first third-party console title ActRaiser for the Super Famicom.
 The game was developed by Quintet, a Japanese independent developer made up of former Nihon Falcom staff.
 Enix acted as publisher for all of Quintet's subsequent Super Famicom games in Japan.
-Enix had begun publishing guidebooks for the Dragon Quest series, between 1988 and 1991 the company decided to make print publication their second major business section alongside video game publishing.
-This was to ensure their income did not entirely depend on Dragon Quest.
+Enix had begun publishing guidebooks for the Dragon Quest series, between 1988 and 1991 the company decided to make print publication of its second major business section alongside video game publishing.
+This was to ensure income did not entirely depend on Dragon Quest.
 This eventually led to Enix launching the Gangan Comics imprint family, beginning with Monthly Shonen Gangan March 1991.
 Following its first publication with Monthly Shonen Gangan in March 1991, several other manga imprints with magazine and tankōbon editions were created for different genres including Monthly G-Fantasy and Monthly Shonen Gag-OU.
-The company also expanded their merchandise range to include other notable series including Mario and Pokémon.
+The company also expanded merchandise range to include other notable series including Mario and Pokémon.
 In February 1991, Enix registered with the Japan Securities Dealers Association to offer shares for public purchase.

-Following Dragon Quest V (1992), Chunsoft left as main series developer, wanting to create their own titles.
-In the years following, Chunsoft continued collaborating with Enix on spin-off Dragon Quest titles including early entries in their Mystery Dungeon franchise.
+Following Dragon Quest V (1992), Chunsoft left as main series developer, wanting to create its own titles.
+In the years following, Chunsoft continued collaborating with Enix on spin-off Dragon Quest titles including early entries in the Mystery Dungeon franchise.
 The next two entries were developed by Heartbeat, a company founded by former Chunsoft staff dedicated to developing Dragon Quest titles.
 Heartbeat would handle main series production until going on sabbatical in 2002.
 From 1994, Enix acted as publisher for Horii's Itadaki Street series, taking over the series from ASCII.
-They also frequently acted as publisher for titles from Tamtam, and created the Dragon Quest Monsters spin-off series with developer Tose.
+It also frequently acted as publisher for titles from Tamtam, and created the Dragon Quest Monsters spin-off series with developer Tose.

 Enix were initially pitched unsuccessfully by Wolf Team with Tales of Phantasia, which was ultimately published by Namco in 1995.
 Enix later acted as publisher for Star Ocean (1996), developed by former Tales of Phantasia staff members who split from Wolf Team to form tri-Ace.
 In partnership with Enix, tri-Ace developed three further Star Ocean titles, and the Norse mythology-inspired RPG Valkyrie Profile (1999).
 Enix also notably helped publish two Western console titles; Riven (1998) and Tomb Raider III (1999).
 In August 1996, Enix moved from Shinjuku to offices in Shibuya.
-In contrast to other companies at the time, which were leaving behind cartridge-based Nintendo 64 for the disc-based PlayStation, Enix announced in 1997 that they would publish titles for both platforms.
-They later stated their intention to develop for the GameCube.
+In contrast to other companies at the time, which were leaving behind cartridge-based Nintendo 64 for the disc-based PlayStation, Enix announced in 1997 it would publish titles for both platforms.
+It later stated its intention to develop for the GameCube.
 In August 1999, Enix was listed on Tokyo Stock Exchange's first section, which includes the largest companies on the exchange.